 5 Tips when selecting a Hard Hat

-Hard hat design and technology has improved significantly over the years.
+Hard hat design and technology have improved significantly over the years.
 Workers now have a wide variety of head protection to choose from.
-While hard hats definitely aren't a fashion statement, they are a requirement for all workers where there is a risk of electrical shock, burns or impact from falling or flying objects.
-Common workplace environments that typically require hard hats are: construction, mining, forestry, manufacturing and many other types of work.
+While hard hats definitely aren't a fashion statement, they are a requirement for all workers where there is a risk of electrical shock, burns, or impact from falling or flying objects.
+Common workplace environments that typically require hard hats are: construction, mining, forestry, manufacturing, and many other types of work.

 What makes a hard hat protect the worker?

 Hard Hats are made up of two primary parts.
-The shell is the outer part made of plastic or fiberglas.
+The shell is the outer part made of plastic or fiberglass.
 It provides the impact protection required by ANSI.
-It also serves as the visible sign that the worker is protected.
+It also serves as a visible sign that the worker is protected.
 Colors identify the type of worker on the job as well.
 The other part that makes up a hard hat is the headgear.
 Also known as the suspension, this is the bridge between the worker and the shell.
 It is designed to absorb the energy of impact when an object strikes the shell.
 This will help reduce the potential injury.
-It also offers comfort, adjustability.
+It also offers comfort and adjustability.

 Head Injuries are on the increase

-Even though the design and comfort of hard hats have improved, head injuries that cause lost time from work was up almost 5% from just a couple years ago.
-These injuries can be serious and impact quality of life for workers.
+Even though the design and comfort of hard hats have improved, head injuries that cause lost time from work were up almost 5% from just a couple of years ago.
+These injuries can be serious and impact the quality of life for workers.
 It also increases costs to employers.
-Everyone want a healthy worker and OSHA requires the employer to oversee and provide head protection for all workers exposed to these types of potential injuries.
+Everyone wants a healthy worker and OSHA requires the employer to oversee and provide head protection for all workers exposed to these types of potential injuries.
 We've included 5 tips you should consider when searching and purchasing a hard hat for your employee.

 Here are the 5 tips

 Tip #3 - Select a hard hat that is Ansi Approved - Any hard hat, without exception, must be ANSI Z89.1-2014 approved.
-Industrial head protection are classified as Type 1 for top protection and Type ll for lateral impact.
-There are also several class ratings including "G" for general, "E" for electrical and "C" for conductive.
-Be sure to read the standard, analyze your work environment and select the appropriate type and class hard hat for your needs.
+Industrial head protection is classified as Type 1 for top protection and Type ll for lateral impact.
+There are also several class ratings including "G" for general, "E" for electrical, and "C" for conductive.
+Be sure to read the standard, analyze your work environment, and select the appropriate type and class hard hat for your needs.

-Tip #4 - Select a hard hat that offers an adjustable personalized fit - The key to user acceptance is comfort. light-weight hard hats are less cumbersome but if it doesn't fit right it will spend more time in their gang box, locker or work-bench than on their head.
-Good head-gear allows the user to adjust the size and position for optimum comfort and performance.
-Features like padding around the forehead or ratchet style head-gear and absorbent material all add to the comfort and adjustability and ultimately acceptance.
+Tip #4 - Select a hard hat that offers an adjustable personalized fit - The key to user acceptance is comfort. light-weight hard hats are less cumbersome but if it doesn't fit right they will spend more time in their gang box, locker, or work-bench than on their head.
+Good headgear allows the user to adjust the size and position for optimum comfort and performance.
+Features like padding around the forehead or ratchet-style headgear and absorbent material all add to the comfort, adjustability, and ultimately acceptance.

 MFASCO Health & Safety on Choosing the Right Hard Hats